FERPA Disclaimer Statement

 query.results <- dbSendQuery(MSUEDW.jdbc, sql.query)

-Only save the data while excluding the query.results
+Only save the data while excluding the query.results.
+It

 that when reopening the data file, you do not have access to the